Jamesits/bgpiano/README.md

 # BGPiano

-BGP message <-> MIDI message, for times when you want to broadcast your music instead of your IP packets.
+MIDI tunneling through BGP, for times when you want to broadcast your music instead of your IP packets.

 ## Usage